SeeLook/nootka/README.md

 ### Features
 - interactive interface to discover the rules of musical notation
-- exercises where user can play or can guess a note on a score or its name
+- exercises where user can play or may guess a note on a score or its name
 - possibility to create own rules for exercises
 - accurate method for detecting sung and played sounds and melodies
-- natural sound of instruments
+- natural sound of supported instruments
 - clefs (treble, bass and others) and grand stave
 - analyze of results (charts)
 - different kinds of guitars and theirs tuning
-- support piano, bandoneon and saxophones (experimental)
+- also support for piano, bandoneon and saxophones (experimental)
 - built-in metronome
-- Czech, French, German, Hungarian, Italian, Polish, Spanish, Slovenian and Russian translations
+- Czech, English, French, German, Hungarian, Italian, Polish, Spanish, Slovenian and Russian translations